-Sprinkle your lion’s mane mushroom powder into soups, sauces, and stews to enjoy the brain-boosting benefits and great lion’s mane flavor throughout the year.
+Add your lion’s mane mushroom powder into soups (like our lion’s mane mushroom broccoli potato soup), sauces, and stews to enjoy the brain-boosting benefits and great lion’s mane flavor throughout the year!

-By far, our favorite recipe to make with fresh lion’s manes is lion’s mane “crab” cakes.
+Perhaps our favorite recipe to make with fresh lion’s manes is lion’s mane “crab cakes.”
 Nope, there’s no meat in them.

-Since lion’s manes have a nearly identical taste and texture to crab or lobster meat, this recipe puts those features to work.
+Since lion’s mane mushrooms have a very similar taste and texture to crab or lobster meat, this recipe puts those features to work.
 Years back when we first made this recipe for friends, we didn’t tell them what was in it.

 Step-by-step photos showing you how to make lion’s mane mushroom crab cakes

-There’s certain techniques and tricks required to getting this recipe right, so we’ve included process photos and extra details to help you:
+There’s certain techniques and tricks required to getting this recipe just right, so we’ve included process photos and extra details to help you along the way:

 Lion’s mane mushroom crab cake recipe